Helpful Approach for Hard Times in Life

 Ben

-TZ Says:
+TZ says:

 There’s an advanced technique, where you make your consciousness travel all around your body, from your toes to your head, asking to each part to feel more and more relaxed.
 Usually, I don’t have time to get to the head as I fall asleep when I get close to my chest ;-)